GangDYash/Assignment5/README.md

 # Author

-This repository is maintained by [Your Name].
+This repository is maintained by [Yash Gangaram Dahibhate].

 # License

-This project is licensed under the [license name] License - see the LICENSE file for details.
+Open License

 # Acknowledgement

-Special thanks to [Instructor's Name] for providing the lab materials and guidance.
+Special thanks to [Omar Al-Trad] for providing the lab materials and guidance.